RDF-STaX/rdf-stax.github.io/docs/contributing.md

 The YAML file must adhere to the JSON Schema defined in the [`tests/test-schema.json` file](https://github.com/RDF-STaX/rdf-stax.github.io/blob/main/tests/test-schema.json).
 The CI will check if the tests are valid when you open a pull request.

+In each use case directory there is also an `index.md` file that describes the use case.
+This file is used to generate the documentation on the website.

 A list of all implemented competency question tests can be found in the [documentation](uses/cq.md).

 ### CI pipeline